crate/cratedb-toolkit/doc/query/mcp/landscape.md

 ## mcp-alchemy

-The MCP Alchemy MCP server package uses SQLAlchemy to talk to databases and provides quite a range of tools.
+The MCP Alchemy MCP server package uses SQLAlchemy to connect to databases and provides quite a range of tools.
 It is written in Python, optionally to be invoked with `uv` or `uvx`.

 :Homepage: <https://github.com/runekaagaard/mcp-alchemy>